pradesigner/sh/README.md

 zshtmpl.sh providing a blank annotated template to start scripts with.

 There will be more work done on this README as we progress.

+## License
+Program is copyleft.
+All items are created by pradesigner often with help from perplexity AI, unless otherwise credited.